CALL US TODAY! (225) 647-2747

 Step 5: Inspection and Testing

-No rubber lining procedure is complete without a thorough inspection.
-After curing, the lining undergoes a series of tests to confirm proper adhesion, thickness, and overall integrity.
+No rubber lining procedure is complete without a thorough rubber lining inspection.
+After curing, the lining undergoes multiple tests to verify adhesion, thickness, and integrity.

 Here are some common inspection and testing methods.